nguyenvinhloc1997/Telegram-Member-Adder/README.md

         also enter the target Group username in "from_channel" and put your group username in "to_channel"

 Step 4.
+Create a empty folder with "sessions" as name.
 Now run the login file and enter OTPs and then login session will be saved in sessions folder

 Step 5.
 Run Export file and scrap the members those members will be saved in unf.csv